railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 Minimum stock rules
 -------------------

 To automatically make stock replenishment proposals, you can use minimum stock rules.
-To do this use the menu *Stock Management > Automatic Procurements > Minimum Stock Rules*.
+To do this use the menu :menuselection:`Stock Management --> Automatic Procurements --> Minimum Stock Rules`.

 The rule is the following: if the virtual stock for the given is lower than the minimum stock indicated in the rule, the system will automatically propose a replenishment to increase the level of virtual stock to the maximum level given in the rule.